swiftlang/swift-evolution/proposals/0192-non-exhaustive-enums.md

 While it is *unlikely* that someone would use `unknown` for a control-flow label, it is possible.
 Making `unknown` a contextual keyword before `case` preserves this source compatibility.

+During discussion, the name `unknown default` was suggested as an alternative to `unknown case`, since the semantics behave very much like `default`.
+I went with `unknown case` because it's a little shorter and a little more descriptive ("this is what to do with cases---as in enum cases---that I don't know about right now"), but I'm not too attached to it.

-Other alternatives include using a symbol of some kind to distinguish the "unknown" from a normal label or pattern, leading to `case #unknown` or similar.
-I have no objections to this spelling; `unknown case` is slightly more aesthetically pleasing to me, but it does feel more like a special case.
+A bigger change would be to make a custom *pattern* instead of a custom *case,* even if it were subject to the same restrictions in implementation (see "`unknown case` patterns" above).
+This usually meant using a symbol of some kind to distinguish the "unknown" from a normal label or pattern, leading to `case #unknown` or similar.
+This makes the new feature less special, since it's "just another pattern".
+However, it would be surprising to have such a pattern but keep the restrictions described in this proposal; thus, it would only make sense to do this if we were going to implement fully general pattern-matching for this feature.
+See "`unknown case` patterns" above for more discussion.

 ### `switch!`